-As a result of Department of the Navy's 1960s modernization of the campus for use as the United States Naval Home and the devastation caused by Hurricane Katrina in 2005, the Chapel of AFRH-G is the only historic building extant within the boundaries of the facility.
+As a result of Department of the Navy's 1960s modernization of the campus for use as the United States Naval Home and by the devastation caused by Hurricane Katrina in 2005, the Chapel of AFRH-G is the only historic building extant within the boundaries of the facility.
+While there is ongoing consultation between the MSHPO and AFRH as to the historic significance of the Chapel, AFRH continues to maintain the Chapel as a historic resource until a final determination is made.